Barbie One Size Fits All Sewing Patterns

 Crazy Quilt (ca. 1940) Edith” by National Gallery of Art/ CC0 1.0

-Crazy quilts were slow stitching projects for rich Victorian wives.
+Crazy quilts were slow stitching projects for Victorian wives.

-Anyhoo.
 I have a vision for slow stitching and Barbie clothes.
 Once this pattern is at the place where I trust it, I find it VERY relaxing to stitch the whole thing by hand.
-It’s actually easier by hand, and works out faster in that more models tend to get done sooner than if you’re waiting for time to sit down in front of the sewing machine.
+It’s actually easier by hand, and works out faster, in that more models tend to be completed sooner than if you’re waiting for time to sit down in front of the sewing machine.

 There were a few blissful days this summer when I needed to stand by to help Darling with his construction project.
-There’s me stitching in the shade on a hot day, and a dress I’m pretty sure would not have been gottn around to being made otherwise.
+There’s me stitching in the shade on a hot day, and a dress I’m pretty sure would not have gotten around to being made otherwise.
 Good times.

-(Crochet has always been the same thing.
-Only imagine if they made a crochet machine, but sometimes we choose not to use it.)
+Crochet has always been the same thing.
+Imagine if they made a crochet machine, but sometimes we choose not to use it, because the motion of crochet is soothing.

 1. Thank you for sharing these patterns.
 I made a Barbie dress using a pattern that didn't fit curvy Barbie so I was very pleased to see these practical patterns.
 I agree one size should fit all!